PBozmarov/Scotland_Segmentation_Sparse_Labels/README.md

 ## Technologies we use
 Python

-We use both machine learning and deep learning models and compare their results using 5 test statistics - balanced_accuracy, recall, precision, f1, standart accuracy.

-ML models we use: LightGBM , XGBoost, Random Forest.

-DL models we use we use:  UNet architecture.

 ## File Structure
 In the **Data Links** file, there are links for the raster and vector files.